Telmouttaqi/cohort-10-class-work/week-05/DontWreckMyHouse/README.md

     controller, but don't forget to remove them when development is complete.
     Determine the correct sequence for service calls and view calls.

-* implement the menu
-* implement the "view by section" feature
-* implement the "add panel" feature
-* implement the "update panel" feature
-* implement the "delete panel" feature

 ## Controller Perspectives